zenWai/Mooc.fi-part9-FullStack-FlightDiary/README.md

-# FlightDiary is a full-stack application designed to track and manage personal diary entries.
+# FlightDiary is a Full-Stack Application designed to Track and Manage Personal Diary entries.

 This project showcases building and testing a modern web application.